Excerpts from Angela’s Story

 Angela did not use the word incest.

-Or abuse, or assault, or rape.
+Nor did she use abuse, assault, or rape.

 There were many words she had yet to learn.